christiansegura/song-playlist/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.6.

+## Local JSON Server

+Run `npx json-server db.json` for a local data server in order to see the play lists populated.

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Browser will open automatically.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding